-Budgeted cost: £5,510.00
+Budgeted cost: £10225.00

-Activity Evidence that supports this approach Challenge number(s) addressed Continue to roll out of a new whole school phonics scheme - 'Sounds~Write' with the involvement of all classroom based staff in daily high quality whole class teaching. £1530.00 EEF Research: Effectively implement a systematic phonics programme.
-Improving Literacy in Key Stage 1 EEF (educationendowmentfoundation.org.uk) Reading Review (Ofsted 2021) 1, 3, 5 Use of electronic Pupil Tracker Assessment System to analyse vulnerable groups. £310.00 The EEF's 'Using Digital Technology to Improve Learning' 1 Structured teacher development - teaching staff 1:1 coaching sessions to support the implementation and development of Mastery Readiness Programme. £700.00 Approach to all teacher development to be informed by evidence: Effective Professional Development EEF (educationendowmentfoundation.org.uk) 1
+Activity Evidence that supports this approach Challenge number(s) addressed Continue to roll out of a new whole school phonics scheme - 'Sounds~Write' with the involvement of all classroom based staff in daily high quality whole class teaching. £4,040.00 (x4 staff) + £800 cover EEF Research: Effectively implement a systematic phonics programme.
+Improving Literacy in Key Stage 1 EEF (educationendowmentfoundation.org.uk) DfE's Reading Framework Update 2023 1, 3, 5 Use of electronic Pupil Tracker Assessment System to analyse vulnerable groups. £310.00 The EEF's 'Using Digital Technology to Improve Learning' 1 Structured teacher development - teaching staff 1:1 coaching sessions to support the implementation and development of Mastery Readiness Programme. £525 (x staff) Approach to all teacher development to be informed by evidence: Effective Professional Development EEF (educationendowmentfoundation.org.uk) 1

-Structured teacher development - teaching staff 1:1 coaching sessions plus twilight staff meetings to support the implementation and development of the writing process. £2685.00 1 Educational materials pupils have access to in and outside school to support progress - Times Table Rock Stars, SPAG.com, Phonics Play, ATOM learning £285.00 We want our pupils to be able to continue to support their learning at home through ensuring applications are available for Maths and English.
+Structured teacher development - teaching staff 1:1 coaching sessions plus twilight staff meetings to support the implementation and development of the writing process. £2750 (x5 days + meetings) 1 Purchase of standardised diagnostic assessments.
+Training for staff to ensure assessments are interpreted and administered correctly.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: EEF Blog: Assessing learning in the new academic year (Part 1 EEF (educationendowmentfoundation.org.uk) 1 Educational materials pupils have access to in and outside school to support progress - Times Table Rock Stars, Numbots, Phonics Play £300 We want our pupils to be able to continue to support their learning at home through ensuring applications are available for Maths and English.
 EEF Evidence.
 Using Digital Technology to Improve Learning EEF (educationendowmentfoundation.org.uk) 1, 3